lil-brumski/BANK/README.md

 A banking system that I made using C++.

 1. It has a database-like feature that stores the user's account balance even after they close "bank.cpp" file.
-The database is the "bank.txt" file that's in this repository.
+The database is the "bank.db" file that's in this repository.

-2. All three files (bank.hpp, bank.cpp & bank.txt) must be in the same directory that you are testing the .cpp file.
+2. All three files (bank.hpp, bank.cpp & bank.db) must be in the same directory that you are testing the .cpp file.

 3. You don't need to know C++ to test this project.